yowainwright/intrinsic-dependencies/README.md

 This project was intentionally made with "just node"; no Typescript.
 This keeps the project pure, small, and as close to "just node" as possible.

-For development, prettier and eslint are used because no similar functionality is provided by "just node".
+For development, esbuild, prettier and eslint are used because no similar functionality is provided by "just node".